 And finally, if you don’t have any leaves around you, make leaf cookies.

 I thought this was so clever.
 I saw 2 different recipes for this.
-One made their own sugar cookie dough and the other simply used store-bought dough.
-Simply divide up the dough into 5 equal sections and add orange, yellow, red, and green dye and cocoa powder to the last section. pull apart the sections of dough and lay them out on parchment paper with the colored dough all jumbled together.
+One made their own sugar cookie dough, and the other simply used store-bought dough.
+Simply divide up the dough into 5 equal sections and add orange, yellow, red, and green dye and cocoa powder to the last section.
+Pull apart the sections of dough and lay them out on parchment paper with the colored dough all jumbled together.
 Roll the dough flat so the different colored sections meld together.
 Next, just cut out multicolored leaves with a cookie cutter.
 (Here are some on Amazon.)
 Draw on veins with a toothpick and sprinkle with coarse sugar.
 Pretty!

 source